˙TR?

 His visage visibly dropped with relief, and he felt a moment of overwhelming love for Laura; he knew his sense was right.
 Wanting to jump up and smother her to death, he tentatively put out his hand - she let him hold her by the wrist.
 "Will you go with me to the Renouncement Bureau?
 I am not sure I can face their chastisement alone.
 Being with you, they will be more favourable to me - not liking me of course because I am Taj," he smiled winningly.

-And the vulnerable charm was working, he was winning her over.
+And the open vulnerability was working, he was winning her over.
 How could she say no?
-Nazarian money was hugely influential, the Nazarian dynasty was famous for its power.
-If Nazarian money could be diverted into indigenitisation or frontline communes or villages, this would be a major shift in the decumulation balance.
+Nazarian money was hugely influential, the Nazarian dynasty was famous for its power; if that power could be undermined?
+If any Nazarian money could be diverted into indigenitisation or frontline communes or villages, this would be a major shift in the decumulation balance.

 "I will go with you to the Bureau, but I make no promises," she agreed beginning to get excited - this was making a difference, she was making a difference.

-She agreed to meet him the next day to go to the Bureau.
+She arranged to meet him the next day to go to the Bureau.

 As sometimes happens this slogan struck a chord and began to reverberate with more and more Talaks, especially when Tajout targetted the investment wing of banks:-